Fmstrat/plex-ssl/README.md

 - Check **Require authentication on local networks**
 - Lastly, add media to your library

 <a http="https://support.plex.tv/hc/en-us/articles/200890058-Server-Security-Local-network-authentication" target="_blank">Enabling Local Network Authentication</a> in your PMS server is VERY IMPORTANT.
 The secure reverse proxy will make PMS think that all traffic from the proxy is local.
+This secure proxy will attempt to do user authentication/token validation as an added layer of security, just in-case Local Network Authentication isn't enabled in PMS.
+However it hasn't been thoroughly tested, and therefore shouldn't be fully trusted.

 Checking for insecure connections / token leaks